John Lannan: Philadelphia Phillies

 During his 14th start of the season, Lannan exited in the second inning with a left knee injury.
 Later, he was placed on the 15-day disabled list due to tendinosis in his left knee.
 At that point in the season, he had a three win, six loss season with an earned run average of 5.33.
 On August 20, 2013, the Phillies announced that Lannan would miss the remainder of the season with what their assistant general manager Scott Proefrock called a "ruptured tendon", which the team physician said would require surgery.

 In October 2013, the Phillies outrighted Lannan, which he refused, making him a free agent.

 New York Mets

 On January 18, 2014, the Mets signed Lannan to a minor league contract, with an invitation to major league spring training.
 Out of camp, he earned a job in the bullpen.
 However, he was subsequently outrighted off the roster when Daisuke Matsuzaka was called up from the minor leagues.
 Lannan elected free agency in October 2014.

 Colorado Rockies

-On November 18, 2014, the Colorado Rockies signed Lannan to a minor league contract, with an invite to major league Spring training.
+On November 18, 2014, the Colorado Rockies signed Lannan to a minor league contract that included an invitation to spring training.

 Kansas City Royals

-On December 14, 2015, Lannan signed a minor league deal with the Kansas City Royals.
+On December 14, 2015, Lannan signed a minor league contract with the Kansas City Royals.
+He made 25 appearances (19 starts) for the Triple–A Omaha Storm Chasers in 2016, compiling a 7–8 record and 5.24 ERA with 55 strikeouts across 132 1/3 innings pitched.
+Lannan elected free agency following the season on November 7, 2016.

-Second Stint With Nationals
+Washington Nationals (second stint)

 On February 27, 2017, Lannan signed a minor league deal with the Washington Nationals.
-He was released on June 8, 2017.
+He was released on June 8.